flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 ```

 However, there are many open questions underlying the design of such a system, like:
-1. Use a single ML framework, e.g. tensorflow? (ludwig does this), or use multiple different frameworks?
+1. use a single ML framework, e.g. tensorflow? (ludwig does this), or use multiple different frameworks?
-2. How to effectively search the model **and** hyperparameter space?
+2. how to effectively search the model **and** hyperparameter space?
-3. How to encode non-primitive data types like images, unstructured text, etc?
+3. how to encode non-primitive data types like images, unstructured text, etc?